Getting an Agent is Not Just a Number's Game. You Need a Strategy.

 If you don’t know how to efficiently get that much information on agents, that’s perfectly okay.
 I’ll walk you through my exact process for doing this in my literary agent strategy course.
 The course is in Beta mode and free for the moment, so check it out.

 Step 4.
-Send the queries in BATCHES
+Send Query Letters To Agents in BATCHES

 Aim for about 15 queries per batch.
 One at a time is waaaaaay too slow, and unless someone has already asked for an exclusive, multiple submissions are assumed.
 More than 15 and you could be blowing through your list of agents with an ineffective query.